Working with Julia packages

 Julia packages on the command line

-To install the new package on the Engee command line, left-click in the code entry area and click the closing square bracket. ].
+To install a new package on the command line Engee, left-click in the code entry area and click the closing square bracket ].
 This will switch the command line to work with the package manager.
-The string will change its appearance from engee>
+The row will change its appearance from engee> on pkg>:

 pkg>

-In package manager mode, we use the add
+In the package manager mode, use the command add to add a package:

 add Example